RealOrangeOne/theorangeone.net/content/projects/dotfiles.md

 tags: [arch, linux]
 ---

 [Dotfiles](https://wiki.archlinux.org/index.php/Dotfiles) are a way for people to store settings and preferences to make setting up a new computer that much easier.
-I use both my laptop, desktop and work machine almost every day, and want them to be setup in an almost identical way.
+I use both my laptop, desktop and work machine almost every day, and want them to be set up in an almost identical way.

 Most people store their dotfiles in version control.
 This is a great solution as it's possible to add authentication before accessing them, and stores a complete version history.
-It also means they're public
+It also means they're public.

 ## _My_ Dotfiles
 [My Dotfiles](https://github.com/RealOrangeOne/dotfiles) are built using [Ansible](https://www.ansible.com/).
 Ansible is an open-source configuration management tool designed to help administer many servers with a single configuration.
-As people started using Ansible for configuration of the local machine (as I am), Ansible made some optimisations so commands run better locally.
+As people started using Ansible for configuration of the local machine (as I am), Ansible made some optimizations so commands run better locally.

-I synchronise these files with git, and publish them [on GitHub](https://github.com/RealOrangeOne/dotfiles).
+I synchronize these files with git, and publish them [on GitHub](https://github.com/RealOrangeOne/dotfiles).

 ### Previous iterations